 California State Capitol Museum

 Home of the California Legislature since 1869, the State Capitol underwent a major renovation that restored much of the building's original look.
 The building features exhibits and tours - and possibly an opportunity to watch the legislators debate a bill or cast a vote.

 California State Railroad Museum

 California State Railroad Museum, Second and I Streets, Old Sacramento, (916) 323-9280 Front Desk.
 The California State Railroad Museum houses on of the finest collections of historic railroad engines in the world.
 Tour a swaying Pullman sleeping car.
 Board a million-pound steam locomotive.
 Visit North America's most popular railroad museum where our exhibits showcase how railroads and their diverse workforce have shaped our lives and culture.

 Governor's Mansion State Historic Park

 Governor’s Mansion State Historic Park, 16th and H Streets (916) 323-3047.
-The regal Victorian mansion, home to 13 of California's governors from 1903 to 1967, is filled with historic furnishings, fourteen-foot ceilings, chandeliers, Persian carpets and Italian marble fireplaces.
+The regal Victorian mansion, home to 13 of California's governors from 1903 to 1967, and the current home of Governor Jerry Brown is filled with historic furnishings, fourteen-foot ceilings, chandeliers, Persian carpets and Italian marble fireplaces.
 Mansion guides tell stories of California's governors and their families.

 Visit the Governor's Mansion SHP website.